duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 ## Implementation

 General practice working with floating-point numbers is to not consider them as exact numbers.
 Procedure implementations should consider that a floating-point number represents a nearby value.
 For example, binary floating-point number $1.00011001100$ may represent decimal number 1.1.
 Therefore comparing 2 floating-point numbers shouldn't be done exactly, but should allow a small difference.
-How should the implementation of the validation function be changed?
+What does it mean for the implementation of the validation function?

 At first the input values should be converted to absolute values, because the result doesn't depend on sign of the numbers.